Campbell Macpherson Keynote Speaker

 In 2020, Campbell published, ‘The Power to Change‘ (Kogan Page), a book which inspires readers to embrace and celebrate personal change and to see challenges as opportunities for growth.

-His book ‘The Change Catalyst’ (Wiley 2017) was the 2018 Business Book of the Year and focusses on leading and navigating change in a business.
+His book ‘The Change Catalyst’ (Wiley 2017) was the 2018 Business Book of the Year and focuses on leading and navigating change in a business.
 This book has been hailed ”essential reading for CEOs and leaders of change.”
 He believes that change has never been more prevalent or more relevant – for individuals, for governments, for societies and for business.
 Additionally, the disruption we have witnessed over the last twenty years due to globalisation and the internet is nothing compared to the changes heading our way in the next decade alone.
 Campbell cites AI, automation, advanced robotics, climate change, immunotherapy, stem cell research, genetic medicine, clean energy, 3D printing, and the continued rise of China as just a few examples of these.

-In August 2021, Campbell will publish his latest book ‘You: Part Two (Thriving in the second half of your life)’, which he co-authored with his wife Jane Macpherson.
+In August 2021, Campbell published his latest book ‘You: Part Two (Thriving in the second half of your life)’, which he co-authored with his wife Jane Macpherson.
 This inspirational book implores readers to embrace the changes in their lives, while exploring several important topics, including the menopause, aged care, embracing change, ageism in the workplace, funding the Second Half, finding purpose, changing careers, starting a business and resilience.
 ‘Second Halfers’ make up 75% of private wealth – they are both the most lucrative customers and the most valuable employees of the business world , making this an important topic for all organisations.

 From April 2014-2017, Campbell Macpherson worked as Senior Advisor for Abu Dhabi Investment Authority, one of the world’s largest Sovereign Wealth Funds.
 Other career highlights have been as Strategic Change Advisor and Executive for IFDS, Aviva, James Hay, International Personal Finance, Friends Life, iPipeline, Cofunds, Gocompare, Centaur Media, and CAF.
 Campbell also worked as Board and HR Director at Sesame, where he merged five companies into one, creating the UK’s largest IFA Network.